Kursenieki: Interbellum

 Kursenieki were considered Latvians after World War I when Latvia gained independence from the Russian Empire.
 This consideration was based on linguistic arguments and was the rationale for Latvian claims over the Curonian Spit, Memel, and some other territories of East Prussia.
 Later these claims were removed.
 In 1923, the newly created Memel Territory separated the Curonian Spit in two parts.
 This separation interrupted contacts between Kursenieki.
-In 1933, Latvia tried to establish a cultural center for Kursenieki of the Curonian Spit where the majority of them lived, but that was opposed by Lithuania, of which Memel Territory was a part of.
+In 1933, Latvia tried to establish a cultural center for Kursenieki of the Curonian Spit where the majority of them lived, but that was opposed by Lithuania, of which Memel Territory was a part.

 After World War II

 Near the end of World War II, the majority of Kursenieki fled from the Red Army during the evacuation of East Prussia.
-Kursenieki that remained behind were subsequently expelled by the Soviet Union after the war and replaced with Russians and Lithuanians.
+Kursenieki that remained behind were subsequently expelled as Germans by the Soviet Union after the war and replaced with Russians and Lithuanians.

-Some Kursenieki managed to return to their homes after the war, but only 219 lived along the Curonian Spit in 1955.
+Some Kursenieki managed to return to their homes after the war, but only 219 lived along the Curonian Spit in 1955 most of them in Latvia.
 Many had German names such as Fritz or Hans, a cause for anti-German discrimination.
 Russian residents called the Kursenieki "fascists", while Lithuanians called them kuršiai.
 Neither Lithuania nor Russia have allowed the return to Kursenieki of property confiscated after World War II.